colhountech/PseudoConsole/PseudoConsoleExample/README.md

+﻿# PseudoConsoleExample

+Example of how to use the  PseudoConsole.Core library for executing commands in a pseudo console environment - Windows only.

-﻿# To use this in a project:
+# To use this in a project:

 ```c#
 using PseudoConsole.Core;